ngospina/Solo-Tools/DskCatalog/README.md

 # DskCatalog
-Print the catalog of a dsk SOLO disk image
+Print the catalog of a dsk Solo disk image